 In this experiment you will simulate the decay of radioactive nuclei by

 rolling dice.
-You will start the experiment standing upright, representing
+You will start the experiment with both arms and hands

-Whether the nucleus you represent decays or not, will depend on the roll of a die.
+Whether the nucleus a die represents decays or not, will depend on the roll of

 spreadsheet and open it so you can enter data.